wangziqi2013/wangziqi2013.github.io/_posts/2018-05-29-Hardware-Ext-to-Make-Lazy-Sub-Safe.markdown

 is undefined.

 To counter such problem, hardware transaction must have an error discovery and self-abort mechanism when it detects that the execution may become undefined due to inconsistent reads.
-One obvious solution, as used by Hybrid NORec, is to validate every hardware load instruction.
-The validation spins on the current commit counter lock bit, and waits for the ongoing write back phase, if any, to complete.
+One obvious solution, used by Hybrid NORec, is to validate every hardware load instruction.
+The validation spins on the current commit counter lock bit using non-transactional load, and waits for the ongoing write back phase, if any, to complete.
 If the read becomes inconsistent due to reading partially committed data, waiting for the write back to complete will guarantee that the hardware can at least detect the conflict and then abort.
+Simple as it is, this solution has two undesired properties.
+The first is that hardware transactions need to be instrumented, extending every load operation with a validation.
+The second property is that spinning itself is an inefficient way of synchronization, which may cause frequent cache line invalidation.